Insurers Hand Out Cash and Gifts To Sway Brokers Who Sell Employer Health Plans

 "If you want to draw a straight conclusion: It has been in the best interest of a broker, from a financial point of view, to keep that premium moving up," says Jeffrey Hogan, a regional manager in Connecticut for a national insurance brokerage and one of a band of outliers in the industry pushing for changes in the way brokers are paid.

 As the average cost of employer-sponsored health insurance premiums has tripled in the past two decades, to almost $20,000 for a family of four, a small, but growing, contingent of brokers are questioning their role in the rise in costs.
 They've started negotiating flat fees paid directly by the employers.
-The fee may be a similar amount to the commission they could have earned, but since it doesn't come from the insurer, Hogan says, it "eliminates the conflict of interest" and frees brokers to consider unorthodox plans tailored to individual employers' needs.
+The fee may be a similar amount to the commission they could have earned, but because it doesn't come from the insurer, Hogan says, it "eliminates the conflict of interest" and frees brokers to consider unorthodox plans tailored to individual employers' needs.
 Any bonuses could also be paid directly by the employer.

 Brokers provide a variety of services to employers.
 They present them with benefits options, enroll them in plans and help them with claims and payment issues.
 Insurance industry payments to brokers are not illegal and have been accepted as a cost of doing business for generations.

 When brokers are paid directly by employers, the results can be mutually beneficial.
-In 2017, David Contorno, the broker for Palmer Johnson Power Systems, a heavy-equipment distribution company in Madison, Wisconsin, saved the firm so much money while also improving coverage that Palmer Johnson took all 120 employees on an all-expenses paid trip to Vail, Colorado, where they rode four-wheelers and went whitewater rafting.
+In 2017, David Contorno, the broker for Palmer Johnson Power Systems, a heavy-equipment distribution company in Madison, Wis., saved the firm so much money while also improving coverage that Palmer Johnson took all 120 employees on an all-expenses paid trip to Vail, Colo., where they rode four-wheelers and went whitewater rafting.
 In 2018, the company saved money again and rewarded each employee with a health care "dividend" of about $700.

 Contorno was not being altruistic.
 He earned a flat fee, plus a bonus based on how much the plan saved, with the total equal to roughly what he would have made otherwise.

 Craig Parsons, who owns Palmer Johnson, says the new payment arrangement puts pressure on the broker to prevent overspending.
 His previous broker, he says, didn't have any real incentive to help him reduce costs.
 "We didn't have an advocate," he says.
 "We didn't have someone truly watching out for our best interests."
-(The former broker acknowledged there were some issues, but said it had provided a valuable service.)
+(The former broker acknowledged there were some issues but said it had provided a valuable service.)

 Working for employers, not insurers

 Contorno is part of a group called the Health Rosetta, which certifies brokers who agree to follow certain best practices related to health benefits, including eliminating any hidden agreements that raise the cost of employee benefits.
-To be certified, brokers (who refer to themselves as "benefits advisers") must disclose all their direct and indirect sources of income — bonuses, commissions, consulting fees, for example — and who pays them, to the employers they advise.
+To be certified, brokers (who refer to themselves as "benefits advisers") must disclose all their direct and indirect sources of income — bonuses, commissions, consulting fees, for example — and who pays them to the employers they advise.

 Dave Chase, a Washington businessman, created Rosetta in 2016 after working with tech health startups and launching Microsoft's services to the health industry.
 He says he saw an opportunity to transform the health care industry by changing the way employers buy benefits.
 He says brokers have the most underestimated role in the health care system.